flipifucan/BootCampSecurity/WEEK11/SubmissionFile.md

     Answer:

         encrypt connections HTTPS, SSL, TLS, FTPS, etc...
         VPN and spoofers = Spoofing your location is just another term for faking or hiding your location.
         This requires changing your IP address.
         One of the easiest ways to spoof your location is to use a VPN.
         This allows you to connect to a server in another country and obtain a different IP address

 4. What technology could provide law enforcement with the ability to track and recover a stolen laptop.

    Answer:

         Using GPS or Wi-Fi geolocation, LoJack for Laptops can map and display your laptops current and past whereabouts, so you'll know whether it's simply left behind, or something more serious.
 Even when your laptop is safe and sound, you can see that LoJack for Laptops is on the job.plus this is really cool Software tokens do have benefits: there is no physical token to carry, they do not contain batteries that will run out, and they are cheaper than hardware tokens.

 5. How could you prevent an attacker from booting a stolen laptop using an external hard drive?

     Answer:

         Thankfully, you can protect your data against both of these types of attacks with encryption.
         “Encryption is a mathematical process used to jumble up data.
-If important files or whole devices are encrypted, there is no way to make sense of them without the key,” Mr. Stewart said.
-That means if thieves try to access your information, they’ll find only a jumbled mess unless they have your password, and they won’t be able to simply reset that password if the device is encrypted.Encrypting your hard drive isn’t some super-technical process that only security experts can perform, either — anyone can do it on his or her computer at home, and it should take only a few minutes to get up and running.
+If important files or whole devices are encrypted, there is no way to make sense of them without the key,”.
+        That means if thieves try to access your information, they’ll find only a jumbled mess unless they have your password, and they won’t be able to simply reset that password if the device is encrypted.
+        Encrypting your hard drive isn’t some super-technical process that only security experts can perform, either — anyone can do it on his or her computer at home, and it should take only a few minutes to get up and running.

 #### Firewall Architectures and Methodologies